Southwest US preps for 120 temps: Water, water, more water

 In California, forecasters said prolonged heat would make snow melt faster in the Sierra Nevada, where massive winter storms coated towering peaks after years of drought.
 Waterways could flood, with vacationers warned to be cautious near water and avoid camping close to streams.

-In San Francisco, camp counselor Sabrina Chu, 17, said she and others are having kids drink lots of water while playing in parks and during other outdoor fun.
+Camp counselor Sabrina Chu, 17, said she and others in San Francisco were having kids drink lots of water while playing outdoors.
 The city was expected to have a high of 82 Sunday, well above the normal upper 60s.

 “Compared to other places in California, the Bay has pretty consistent weather, so this is unusually hot for the area,” Chu said.